johurul-haque/test-wpm/JOURNAL.md

 **solution**:
 - using another `useState` for the input value.
 Resetting it after the space bar clicked but still the single character space remains.
 - so I'm passing `inputValue.trim()` in the input field value prop and it's removing the extra space.

+*02 August 2024*

+Day 3 of this project.
+Implemented the reset button so far.
+Setting all of the states to its initial state.

+**issues**
+- There's multiple *(4)* state declarations in the file.